 Some firms and organisations offer short informal periods of work experience or shadowing.
 You need to do your research to find them, and ensure you tailor your letter and write to a named contact when applying.

 This is an invaluable way of applying the law in real world situations.
-We have over 3,000 pro bono opportunities available each year, covering areas such as family law, employment law, crime and welfare.
+At the University of Law we have around 3,000 pro bono opportunities available each year.

 Paralegal work/ outdoor clerking